Year 11 Subjects – Physical Education

 In Movement, students explore physical activity by extending and applying their knowledge of movement concepts and strategies and skill learning.
 They investigate how the body responds to physical activity and apply biophysical and psychological knowledge to improve performance and/or participation in physical activity.
 The key ideas and considerations below provide a guide for learning.

-Through Movement, students explore physical activity through movement concepts and strategies with a socio-cultural lens.
-They explore barriers and enablers to physical activity identifying how personal, social, and cultural factors affect participation.
-Students initiate and contribute to the development of strategies that promote equity and inclusivity through a range of theme-based games, sporting and physical activities.
+Through Movement, students explore physical activity through movement concepts and strategies with a sociocultural lens.
+They explore barriers and enablers to physical activity, identifying how personal, social, and cultural factors affect participation.
+Students initiate and contribute to developing strategies that promote equity and inclusivity through a range of theme-based games, sporting and physical activities.
 They reflect on the success of these strategies in building confidence and motivation, as well as the improvement in the learning environment for themselves and others.
 The key ideas and considerations below provide a guide for learning.

 About Movement, students develop theoretical knowledge to understand the richness and diversity of movement experiences.
 Physical activity contexts enable individuals to apply their knowledge to real-life experiences to evaluate participation and performance outcomes.